Malcolm Harvey

-Malcolm Abdul Harvey (August 1972 – August 22, 2016) was an American police officer and former sheriff of Stone Mountain, Georgia who was posthumously identified as the killer of two women in Zaragoza, Spain, committed in March and April 1992.
+Malcolm Abdul Harvey (August 1972 – August 22, 2016) was an American police officer and former sheriff of Stone Mountain, Georgia, who was posthumously identified as the killer of two women in Zaragoza, Spain, committed in March and April 1992.
 At the time of the crimes, Harvey served in the United States Army and was stationed at the Zaragoza Air Base, which was shut down a few months later.
 He was never brought to trial for the killings, as he died two years prior to his identification.

 Murders

 In the early hours of March 4 to 5, 1992, 25-year-old Mercedes Lazáro Sanmiguel, an employee of the Department of Industry, Commerce and Tourism, drove back to her apartment in Zaragoza after spending most of the day with friends.
 At the time, her parents, who lived with her, were visiting the town of Teruel to celebrate Cincomarzada, leaving Lazáro all by herself.
-After parking her Renault 5 in the family garage, she was ambushed by Harvey in the elevator, whom proceeded to choke her to death.
+After parking her Renault 5 in the family garage, she was ambushed by Harvey in the elevator, who proceeded to choke her to death.
 Upon doing so, he dragged the body to a corner of the garage, covered it up with her raincoat and stole Lazáro's shoes and purse, before promptly leaving the crime scene.
 On the following day, her parents returned to Zaragoza, and after searching for Lazáro for some time, her father eventually found her body and notified the authorities.
 An autopsy determined her cause of death to be strangulation, with no apparent signs of sexual assault.

 Approximately half a month later, on April 16, 22-year-old teacher Eva María Aznárez Morenilla was attacked by Harvey when she arrived at her apartment complex.
 During the assault, Aznárez was struck with a wrench and fell to the ground, whereupon she was strangled to death.
 However, before he could steal anything from her, Harvey was seen by the complex's security guard, which prompted him to flee.
 As Aznárez's murder shared great similarities to the murder of Lazáro, the two murders were quickly linked together.